jazzband/website/docs/about/index.md

 ### Support

-Jazzband is graciously supported by [Opbeat](https://opbeat.com/) (performance and error monitoring) and [BrowserStack](https://www.browserstack.com) (browser and device testing).
+Jazzband is graciously supported by [BrowserStack](https://www.browserstack.com) (browser and device testing).